 What is Mangu?

-Mangu, a Dominican classic, is a savory dish made from boiled and mashed green plantains.
-Known for its rich flavor and creamy texture, it is traditionally topped with onions and served con los tres golpes – a famous trio featuring queso frito (fried cheese), fried salami, and fried eggs.
+Mangú, a Dominican classic, is a savory side dish made from boiled and mashed platanos verdes (green plantains).
+Known for its rich flavor and creamy texture, mangú is topped with onions and served con los tres golpes – a famous trio featuring queso frito (fried cheese), Dominican salami, and fried eggs.

-Mangu’s origin traces back to West Africa, brought to the Caribbean by African slaves.
-Some suggest that the name mangu is linked to “mangusi,” a Congolese term for mashed vegetables.
-Another theory connects the name to the English expression ‘man, that’s good,’ shouted by American soldiers after trying the dish for the first time in the Dominican Republic.
+Mangú’s origins trace back to West Africa.
+Some suggest that the name mangú is linked to “mangusi,” a Congolese term for mashed vegetables.
+Dominicans jokingly like to say that the name comes from the English expression “man, that’s good,” shouted by American soldiers who were stationed in the Dominican Republic, after trying the dish for the first time.

 How to make mangú Dominicano

-You can find all the steps and measurements listed in the recipe card.
-Here’s a closer look at each step with pictures:
+All steps and measurements listed in the recipe card.
+Here’s a closer look at each step with photos:

-Top the mangu with the onions and serve right away.
+Top the mangú with plenty of sautéed onions and serve it right away.

 Recipe Tips and Tricks

-- Make your mangu slightly thinner than your desired consistency because it thickens as it cools.
-Keep adding water while mashing to achieve the perfect texture.
+- Make the mangú slightly thinner than your desired consistency, it will thicken as it cools.

-- For some, using a fork to mash the plantains is easier.
-If opting for a fork, mash the mangu on a plate or in a shallow bowl.
+- For some, using a fork to mash the plantains might be easier.
+If mashing with a fork, its best to mash against a plate or shallow bowl.

-- Sauteed onions, an essential part of this dish, are placed on top of the mangu, for flavor and texture.
+- Sautéed onions, are an essential part of mangu, and are placed on top for added flavor and texture.

 Storing and reheating leftovers

-- Store leftover mangu in an airtight container in the refrigerator for up to 2 days, making sure to also save any leftover cooking water in a separate container.
+- Store left-overs in an airtight container in the refrigerator for up to 2 days.
+Left-over cooking water can be stored (in the fridge) in a separate container.

-- To reheat, bring the leftover cooking water to a simmer in a small saucepan.
-Then place the mangu in a separate, larger pan and re-mash it using the hot water until you reach your desired texture.
+- To reheat mangú, bring the leftover cooking water to a simmer in a small saucepan.
+Place the mangú in a separate, larger pan and re-mash until you reach your desired texture.

 FAQ’s